MaioranaGit/Taco-Farm/README.md

 # Taco_Farm
-Webpage containing Javascript elements and a counter
+Webpage containing JavaScript elements and a counter